JMJAJ/GameStore/README.md

     -   `search_games(self, query)`
 4. The `ScraperFactory` will automatically discover and register your new scraper if it's correctly placed and inherits from `BaseScraper`.
 5. Test your scraper thoroughly.

-## Notes

--   The `_root.txt` file contains example selectors for the GamePCISO website, which are used by `gamepciso_scraper.py` and `alternate_site_scraper.py`.
-It serves as an informational guide for how those selectors were derived.
--   Web scraping can be fragile and may break if the target website's structure changes.
-Scrapers may need periodic updates.
--   Always respect the terms of service of the websites you are scraping.
-Be a good internet citizen and avoid overwhelming sites with requests (caching helps with this).